Credit card fraud: Artificial and Computational intelligence

 Given the immense difficulty of detecting credit card fraud, artificial and computational intelligence was developed in order to make machines attempt tasks in which humans are already doing well.
-Computation intelligence is simply a subset of AI enabling intelligence in a changing environment.
-Due to advances in both artificial and computational intelligence, the most commonly used and suggested ways to detect credit card fraud are rule induction techniques, decision trees, neural networks, Support Vector Machines, logistic regression, and meta heuristics.
-There are many different approaches that may be used to detect credit card fraud.
+Computational intelligence is simply a subset of AI enabling intelligence in a changing environment.
+Due to advances in both artificial and computational intelligence, the most commonly used and suggested ways to detect credit card fraud are rule induction techniques, decision trees, neural networks, Support Vector Machines, logistic regression, and metaheuristics.
+Many different approaches may be used to detect credit card fraud.
 For example, some "suggest a framework which can be applied real time where first an outlier analysis is made separately for each customer using self-organizing maps and then a predictive algorithm is utilized to classify the abnormal looking transactions."
-Some problems that arise when detecting credit card fraud through computational intelligence is the idea of misclassifications such as false negatives/positives, as well as detecting fraud on a credit card having a larger available limit is much more prominent than detecting a fraud with a smaller available limit.
-One algorithm that helps detect these sorts of issues is determined as the MBO Algorithm.
-This is a search technique that brings upon improvement by its "neighbor solutions".
+Some problems that arise when detecting credit card fraud through computational intelligence is the idea of misclassifications such as false negatives/positives, as well as detecting fraud on a credit card having a larger available limit is much more prominent than detecting fraud with a smaller available limit.
+One algorithm that helps detect these sorts of issues is the MBO Algorithm.
+This is a search technique that brings about improvement through its "neighbor solutions".
 Another algorithm that assists with these issues is the GASS algorithm.
 In GASS, it is a hybrid of genetic algorithms and a scatter search.